Albuquerque and Sante Fe Truck Accident Attorney

 In most cases, the blame falls on the big rig driver himself if he was drunk or under the influence of drugs.
 Most trucking companies have strict policies in place to make sure their drivers stay sober on the job.
 You might still have a claim against the trucking company for inadequate supervision or improper hiring practices, especially if the trucking company knew the driver had a history of driving under the influence when he or she was hired.
-Our legal team will investigate all possible sources of liability and make sure you're fairly compensated.
+Our attorneys will investigate all possible sources of liability and make sure you're compensated.

 Truckers very commonly drive distracted because they spend their entire workday behind the wheel.
 Texting while driving is against the law nationwide for all commercial truck drivers.
 Even so, many truck drivers break the law, which is why it's one of the most common sources of distraction.
 Many distracted driving accidents also occur while a truck driver is talking to a dispatcher, eating while driving or adjusting the radio.

 Distracted truckers often cause devastating rear-end collisions because they don't see the cars right in front of them.
 As part of our investigation, we'll look for corroborating evidence that the trucker was distracted, including eyewitness reports, phone records and the trucker's own statements.
 We'll show that your accident was the result of the truck driver's negligence and fight for the damages (financial compensation) you need to move forward with you life.